 In this web you get details of timbering.
 What is timbering, Meaning of timbering in construction, what are the member used in timbering, Necessity and importance of timbering, Methods of timbering, how to make timbering and shuttering in trench and what are the precaution taken during timbering and shuttering work.

 What is timbering?

 Timbering is a method to prevent trench side soil against collapse.
-During deep excavation the sides of the trench collapse if the soil is not hard.
-The sides of the trench are timbering to prevent collapse.
+During deep excavation, the sides of the trench collapse if the soil is not hard.
+The timbering prevents the side of the trenches against collapse.